dobidashinde-bit/dobidashinde-bit/README.md

 </p>

 ### 🌐 HTML

 Learning and building websites and web interfaces.

 ### 🐍 Python

-Learning programming fundamentals, automation, problem solving and the foundation for AI/ML.
+Learning programming fundamentals, automation, problem solving and the foundations of AI/ML.

 ---